 “As a Latina and first-generation college graduate, I am no stranger to the value and importance of hard work, diligence, and persistence.
 I treat everything I do as if it is the most important thing I have ever done, because I firmly believe that the harder people work, the luckier they get.”

 As a Latina and first-generation college graduate, Melissa values hard work, diligence, and persistence.
-For her, being a lawyer means being a lifelong learner: learning to stand in someone else’s shoes; learning to see through someone else’s eyes; and learning to make a tangible difference in the world.
-Melissa’s practice approach is holistic.
-She listens to her clients concerns, researches the governing law, and strategizes with the clients to make sure they are not only complying with the law but also maintaining a level of moral amongst their employees.
-Melissa is both a native speaker of English and Spanish.
+For her, being a lawyer means being a lifelong learner: learning to stand in someone else’s shoes; learning to see through someone else’s eyes, and learning to make a tangible difference in the world.
+Having grown up with a father who served his community as a firefighter and a paramedic, Melissa understands the importance of empathy and dedication.
+To this end, Melissa values open and frequent communication with her clients, and she works to ensure her clients feel heard, valued, and respected.

 When not working, Melissa coaches Penn State Law’s mock trial teams, plays intramural soccer, seeks out new, local restaurants, and reads novels, particularly those written by Jodi Picoult.